binocarlos/veth/README.md

 ## truffle development

-Change to the root of your project folder and you can work with truffle to compile your contracts:
+Change to the base of your project folder and you can work with truffle to compile your contracts:

 ```bash
 $ veth truffle --help